 If your child is having some difficulties in life that are emotional or psychological in nature, then there are some very effective therapies that can be used to help children.

 You will probably find relatively few EMDR therapists, counsellors or hypnotherapists who have the specialist training, and are experienced in, and enjoy working with children.
 I am a former teacher, have more than 18 years' experience in working with young people, in both primary and secondary education.
 I am one of a few EMDR practitioners who are accredited and trained to work with children from nursery school age.I hold a Diploma in Clinical and Advanced Hypnotherapy, and I was trained by Lynda Hudson who is renowned for her work with children.

 Children are great to work with because they are imaginative and they enjoy the experience.
 The doorway between the conscious and the unconscious mind is the imagination.
 For children, it's relatively easy - Stories, adventures, visualization, imaginative games, role-playing, work most effectively with children.

 When we first meet I will chat with your child to find out what they think about the problem situation and to find out how they would prefer to be thinking, feeling and behaving.

-Issues, for which hypnotic methods and tools are a helpful response, include doing homework, performing better in the classroom, getting to school and liking it, improving grades, lack of concentration; behavioural problems at home or at school; test and exam nerves, friendlessness, Nail biting, thumb sucking, bedwetting, nightmares and fear of the dark, sleeping difficulties, anxiety; panic; stealing, low self-esteem, lack of confidence; fear of the dentist; other fears and phobias; coping with bullying., dealing with divorce or death in a family, illness - their own or someone in the family, and a myriad of other problems.
+In reality this could mean performing better in the classroom, getting to school and liking it, behavioural problems at home or at school; test and exam nerves, friendlessness, Nail biting, thumb sucking, bedwetting, nightmares and fear of the dark, sleeping difficulties, anxiety; panic; stealing, low self-esteem, lack of confidence; fear of the dentist; other fears and phobias; coping with bullying, dealing with divorce or death in a family, illness - their own or someone in the family, and a myriad of other problems.